Visit Taos Pueblo, an adobe-walled village about 70 miles northeast of Santa Fe, New Mexico. The Pueblo of Taos is a UNESCO World Heritage Site.

 Visiting Taos Pueblo – Self-guided Walking Tour

-When visiting Taos Pueblo, you can walk the grounds of this UNESCO World Heritage Site on your own.
+When visiting Taos Pueblo, walking the grounds of this UNESCO World Heritage Site on your own is allowed.
 Be respectful and follow the local rules.
 This is the home of a very private group of people.
 There are restricted areas indicated by signs and barricades as shown on the map provided with admission.
 Restricted areas include homes which are not open retail shops, the Old Church/Cemetery, kivas and any other signed areas.
 Do not climb on any structure including ladders.

-This ruin is what remains of a church which was destroyed in the 1847 Taos Revolt.
+This is all that remains of a church which was destroyed in the 1847 Taos Revolt.
 The original structure was built in 1619 by forced labour.
 It was partially destroyed in the 1680 Pueblo Revolt and later rebuilt.
-Visitors are not allowed within the cemetery boundaries.
+Visitors are not allowed within the cemetery boundary fences.

 Walk the alleys through the adobe structure to the east of the church.
 If an alley is barricaded, choose another.
 Just watch the other tourists.
-This will bring you to the central open area of the community, with the Red Willow Creek running through it.
-To the left and right you’ll notice the 2 large adobe structures.
+Enter the central, open area of the community, with the Red Willow Creek running through it.
+To the left and right notice the 2 large adobe structures.

 North House – Hlaauma and South House – Hlaukkwima

-They are like apartment buildings with each “apartment” being owned by a family and passed from one generation to the next.
-Families have lived here continuously for over 1,000 years.
+The houses are like apartment buildings with each “apartment” being owned by a family and passed from one generation to the next.
+Families have lived in the pueblo continuously for over 1,000 years.
 The main parts of the houses are thought to have been constructed between 1000 and 1450CE.
 The diligent maintenance of the adobe architecture has ensured the stability and longevity of these structures.
-The families who choose to live in Halaauma and Hlaukkwima do so without electricity, running water or indoor plumbing according to their beliefs.
+The families who choose to live in Halaauma and Hlaukkwima do so without electricity, running water or indoor plumbing, according to their beliefs.

 Explore the shops in North and South Houses, crossing Red Willow Creek at the designated spots.

 Red Willow Creek